ArtiLuca/algorithms-and-puzzles/LeetCode/Trees/Sum of Left Leaves/README.md

     // if x has a left child
     if (x->left != nullptr) {

-        // ceate pointer to it
+        //create pointer to it
         TreeNode* y = x->left;
         // if y is a leaf node, we update the sum with its value if (y->left == nullptr && y->right == nullptr) {
             sum = sum + y->val;
         }
-        // otherwise, we update the sum by recursively check node y else {
+        // otherwise, we update the sum by recursively checking node y else {
             sum = sum + recLeftLeafSum(y);
         }